-Don’t make a habit out of allowing playtime with cardbord, as this will only encourage them.
-Chewing is a natural behavior, but give dog-safe toys and treats to him instead.
+Don’t make a habit of allowing playtime with cardboard, as this will only encourage them.
+Chewing is a natural behavior, but I always advise owners to give dog-safe toys and treats instead.
 If your canine companion does pick up cardboard to play with, swap it for a toy or a treat.

 You should also teach commands such as ‘drop it’ or ‘leave’ to help in this situation.
 Many puppies will grow out of the chewing phase in time, and positive training will help.